artm/videoInput/README.txt

 Microsoft Vista SDK.
 I don't use Visual C myself and thus haven't had a chance to test the library built this way.

+RATIONALE

+There exist several web pages explaining the steps necessary to take to build code using Direct Show (such as, but not limited to, videoInput library) with MinGW.
+The steps are tedious, error prone and dependent on the particulars of one's configuration (namely, which combination of versions of mingw, direct show and/or windows SDK are used).
+The goal of this fork is to record my experience in following those instructions in an easily reproducible manner ("so that other don't have to").

+The original library comes with project files and built binaries for a number of C++ environments.
+Theoretically, cmake is able to produce such project files as well - thus making the fork at least as ubiquitous as the original.
+In practice though, each environment requires some fine tuning that I'm unable to figure out at this point on my own.

 INSTRUCTIONS

 To actually build this you will need: